 Everest High Passes Trek Overview

-Everest High Pass trek involves crossing three high passes in Everest region that are Renjo La (5,360 m) Pass, Cho La (5,420 m) Pass, and Kongma La (5,540 m) Pass.
-The fact that you walk to Everest Base Camp (5,364 m) and Kala Patthar (5,644 m) and explore the Gokyo Village (4,750 m) and Gokyo Lakes (ranging from 4,700 m to 5,000 m) makes the Everest Three High Passes Trek itinerary is brilliant.
+Everest High Pass trek involves crossing three high passes in the Everest region: Renjo La (5,360 m) Pass, Cho La (5,420 m) Pass, and Kongma La (5,540 m) Pass.
+The fact that you walk to Everest Base Camp (5,364 m) and Kala Patthar (5,644 m) and explore the Gokyo Village (4,750 m) and Gokyo Lakes (ranging from 4,700 m to 5,000 m) makes the Everest Three High Passes Trek itinerary brilliant.

 You also hike to places like Hotel Everest View (3,962 m), Nagarjuna Hill (5,100 m), and Gokyo Ri (5,357 m).
 The initial part of the Everest Three High Passes Trekking follows the classic EBC trek route, so you also get to explore the iconic villages, including Namche Bazaar (3,440 m).

-Everest High Pass Himalayan Journey is fit for experienced trekkers who can walk at least 6 to 8 hours a day on steep, rugged uphill trails and can resist thin air and limited services.
+Everest High Pass Himalayan Journey is fit for experienced trekkers who can walk 6 to 8 hours a day on steep, rugged uphill trails and resist thin air and limited services.
 The other part of the three high passes trek is about cultural experience and mingling with the locals.

 As you spend a long time in the mountains, you will learn much about Sherpas and people from other communities like Rai, Limbu, and Bhotiya.
 While trekking, you visit ancient monasteries like Khumjung (3,790 m), Tengboche (3,860 m), and Pangboche (3,985 m), offering unique cultural experiences that will pique your curiosity and interest.

-Everest High Passes Trekking Highlights
+Everest High Pass Trek Highlights

 - Thrilling flight in and out of Lukla airport with sensation aerial views of the Himalayas